manviahuja12/Verse-Vault-Exploring-Book-Trends/README.md

 ### Sales Analysis
 - **Top-Selling Books**: Extracted the books with the highest revenue.
-- **Yearly Trends**: Analyzed total book sales by year to identify peak publishing periods.
+- **Yearly Trends**: Analyzed total book sales by year to identify publishing trends and peak years.

 ### Ratings Analysis
 - **Top Rated Books**: Identified books with the highest average ratings.